adcura/hypervoxel/README.md

 # Thanks for coming to check out our work - please find links to everything we used to imagine and realise this project here.

-Here's a link to a web app displaying several examples of emergency and climate related data: https://hypervoxels.maps.arcgis.com/apps/webappviewer3d/index.html?id=6873e562ba5e4ed7a1a4eb9ee3d9558b
+Here's a link to a web app displaying several examples of emergency and climate related data that would be included in the proposed data management infrastructure: https://hypervoxels.maps.arcgis.com/apps/webappviewer3d/index.html?id=6873e562ba5e4ed7a1a4eb9ee3d9558b

 _These data sets can be packaged for offline distribution and peer caching._